-2.6.
-Delivery constraints High level constraints, or other factors which may present a material risk to delivery include:- Need to confirm agreement with HE with regard to the modifications to the two slip roads off the M11, as the majority of the works is on HE's land.
+Stanste econom and Fel growth LEP Stanta nic growth ald lixstowe.
+The over the nex rategic Econ a key member ong the A120 corridor has t decade and omic Plan.
+T atically impro er of the Have corridor bet the potentia d is highlighte The Partnersl ve road acce ween the air Il to attract si ed as a key g nip's A120 ca port and the ignificant hou growth area in ampaign to detect the contract of t ports of Harusing and but in the South dual key sect wich siness East ions of 2.4.
+Summary outputs (3.2 will Specifi ic to this bid: - contain more detail) 17/18 18/19 19/20 20/21 Totals 7 detailj Jobs 600 600 700 650 2,550 Homes 250 750 750 750 2,500 - ing forward on the basis of the projec t going throu ıgh planning 2.5.
+Planning policy proces e found at A nnondiy E context, consents and permissions The jus tification for the scheme I nas been est There is a co oort Plan Need to confirm provisional agreement with HE with regard to the modifications to the two slip roads off the M11 and the entrance and exit of the Services as the majority of the works is on HE's land.
 (The remaining land is Highways belonging to ECC.)
 Traffic management will be problematic.
 This is a major interchange between two strategic routes.
 Furthermore, there is a need to coordinate carefully with the Service area and Stansted Airport to ensure that impact is limited.
-This may impact the length of the construction programme.
+This will delay the length of the construction programme.
 This is a key statutory undertakers' corridor and, as such, agreed diversions are key to the programme, but reliant on third parties.
-The extent of the Stats requirements has greatly expanded since the original studies and, therefore, careful consideration within the programme needs to be made for the advanced delivery of all of this.
+Careful consideration within the programme needs to be made for the advanced delivery of this.
 An environmental assessment has not yet been undertaken.
+Agreement with the Services Area operator (Welcome Break Group, now owned by Appia Investments) re modifications to ingress and egress and effect on their business under traffic management conditions.
+The housing developer construction needs to be carefully managed to minimize any potential disruption to the network.
 2.7.
-Scheme dependencies The dependencies for this scheme are:- the need to obtain Stansted (MAG) board approval for the £1.019m agreement from Highways England to the details of the scheme.
+Scheme dependencies • the the land and the state of the DAGO in the state of the DAGO.
 2.8.
-Scope of scheme and scalability The scheme will be split into three major sections - 1) the slip northbound off the M11, 2) converting the roundabout to a staggered signalised junction and 3) the slip southbound from the M11.
-Based on initial modelling analysis, only doing one, or combinations of the others, would significantly reduce the overall impact of the junction improvements.
+Scope of scheme and scalability 2) the s junction others, Essex I The scheme could be split into three major sections - 1) the slip southbound off the M11, 2) the slip northbound from the M11, and 3) converting the roundabout to a signalised junction.
+Based on initial modelling analysis, only doing one, or combinations of the others, would significantly reduce the overall impact of the junction improvement.
 Essex Highways will continue to apply strict cost controls and will seek opportunities to reduce costs wherever practical.
 2.9.
-Options if funding is not secured Because of the size and complexity of the package of schemes, it is not possible for ECC to afford funding the scheme independently and therefore the situation at this junction will only get worse, aggravated by the growth at Stansted airport.
-The capacity problems at this junction are already well known and, by doing nothing, the situation will only get worse.
+Options if funding is not secured Becaus would b will only The cap e of the size be able to aff y get worse, and comple: ord funding in aggravated burns at this jur xity of the pa ndependently by the growth nction are alr y and therefor at Stansted ore the situat airport. ion at this ju nction